mcarlotclarke/funWithJS/js30/01 - JavaScript Drum Kit/README.md

 We start with our two main functionalities: play audio and show animation

-- To start we focus on listening on a key up event: add event listener to listen on the window To play the audio:
+- To start we focus on listening on a key up event: add event listener to listen on the window.

+To play the audio:

 - Find/select audio element with the data-key attribute (that is equal to the keycode) - note that we are not using a class instead an attribute selector.

 To show animation:

 - Select the key class and then add the css class 'playing' to it.
 You will have to also remove it after playing each key using a transition.
   NOTE - You cannot use an arrow function and still use the `this` keyword inside it as such, per removeTransition().